andrew77768/Python/README.md

 New year resolution.
 Get into Python

+At some point I will put all of my scripts into here but they're all over the place at the moment.

 Debug.Py = Grabs some info from the machine it is running on, useful to quickly get machine info.